 So what was Ince?
 One upon a time, Ince & Co, Holman Fenwick and Willan and Clyde & Co formed the triumvirate of top City shipping firms.
 Ince & Co also specialised in insurance.

-But in the 2016 survey it plummeted to 10th from bottom.
+It was a lovely place to work, by most accounts, until it wasn't.
+In RollOnFriday's 2016 survey of satisfaction in the profession, Ince plummeted from 10th to bottom.
 Chief amongst concerns was lack of work and, consequently, job security.
 "Every day brings something new", said one lawyer: "redundancies, leaving drinks, folks in floods of tears".
 Another said there was "plenty of time to relax" - but only because there's "not much work around".
 A colleague rued, "I'm probably next to be kicked out".
 Another cited "haemorrhaging partners/fee earners/staff" and the associated bad press.
-The rainbows "were an illusion", said another, "much like the covering of an oil slick".
+Where once lawyers had spoken of "rainbows and unicorns", now it transpired that the rainbows "were an illusion much like the covering of an oil slick".
 As for the unicorn, "it was violently *#*@ed before being sold on to the glue factory to help recoup operational costs".

 In 2018, more redundancies followed, with 32 roles cut in the London office.
 There were several high-level departures, and the firm hunted for a merger, which increasingly didn't look like a choice.

 Finally, Ince went into administration and was purchased by Gordon Dadds, a listed firm which then rebranded itself as Ince Gordon Dadds, and then as Ince.
 So at least you know it has a brand worth keeping.

 In 2019, Ince Gordon Dadds came bottom in the RollOnFriday Firm of the Year survey, capping off a torrid time.
 It has recovered somewhat in subsequent years, even if it's not the prestigious shipping and insurance firm it once was.